mkrul/pet-registry/documentation.md

 - Messages: Removed duplicate preview line in the conversations list items.
 - Messages: Conversation thread now aligns current user messages to the right and other participant messages to the left.
 - Messages: Alignment uses flex column with `self-end`/`self-start` and compares user ids as strings to avoid type mismatches.
+- Report edit form: Location editing removed; location updates should be done via tip submission
+- Report display components: All now use `lastSeenLocation` from tips instead of direct report location fields

 ## Deployment Notes

 - Run migrations: `bin/rails db:migrate`
+  - First run `20251106084319_migrate_report_locations_to_tips.rb` to backfill existing locations as tips
+  - Then run `20251106084426_remove_location_from_reports.rb` to remove location columns
 - Existing users will automatically have `admin` set to `false`.
+- After migration, all existing report locations will be available as tip events with message "Initial location when reported"